 #1: Deferred or Delayed 1031 Exchange

 This is the most common type of 1031 exchange.
+But be warned, there is a timeline for this type of 1031 exchange.
 In this case, the investor closes on the relinquished property; then, within 45 days (the “identification period”), they identify a replacement property.
 In order for a replacement property to be considered valid, one of three criteria must be true:

 Three Property Rule: An investor identifies up to three different properties as potential purchases within the 45-day identification period, regardless of the total fair market value of the properties.